dkkmartin/karmen/README.md

 # karmen
-A webshop built with Astro and vanilla JS
+Karmen is a school project built with Astro.
+It's a ecommerce webshop for eco friendly and sustainable products

 ## [Live demo](https://dkkmartin.github.io/karmen/)